-BA 131 Introduction to Data Processing 3 credits An introduction for persons having had no prior knowledge of data processing.
-Includes a brief discussion of the history of data processing and current uses of computers as well as an introduction to computer interactions (FORTRAN).
+BA 131 Introduction to Data Processing 3 hours An introduction for persons having had no prior knowledge of data processing.
+Includes a brief discussion of the history of data processing and the current uses of data processing.

 It covers how computers work and how people interface with computers and control them.
 In the lab the student is introduced to data processing machines and writing simple computer instructions.